graphicore/varla-varfo/explorations/calibrate/index.md

 is discredited to take a flyer and just print it as a poster or vice versa.
 One would analyze the anticipated viewing conditions and then find a layout that matches these conditions best.
 Classically, a poster doesn't have a single typical viewing distance.
-Instead, since the size of the poster is fixed and interaction is limited (no zoom, no scroll), viewing distance becomes an *instrument of design* and *it is not fixed*.
-One could say, viewing distance is the interaction model of a poster, and it could work something like this:
+Instead, since the size and location of the poster are fixed and interaction is limited (no zoom, no scroll), viewing distance becomes an *instrument of design* and *it is not fixed*.
+One could say, viewing distance is the primary interaction model of a poster, and it could work something like this:

  * **viewer is farther** (~ 20 – 10 meters) The poster must capture attention.
  * **viewer is far** (~ 8 – 5 meters) Most important information is revealed (who, what).